Adding an external data source to a data type

 Note: The response indicates seven results were returned and displays data for one of the seven results.
 The number of results returned varies according to the parameters passed to the service.

-- In the SearchCriteria row, click Add new to map the SearchCriteria field from the REST response to a field for the data object.
+- In the SearchCriteria row of the data mapping dialogue box, click Add new to map the SearchCriteria field from the REST response to a field for the data object.
 The contents of the row update to display the Map to field and a drop-down listing field types.

 - In the SearchCriteria row, click the Add/Edit map to icon to accept the default mapping and create a text field named SearchCriteria in the data object.